Post

 Cost of Azure Update Manager:

 Let’s discuss the cost of the service; AUM is a cloud service.
 There is no appliance and you don’t have to spend on the appliance high availability etc. It’s all built into the service and you don’t have to take care of all that.
 AUM for Azure Servers is free of cost.
 You can start leveraging AUM right away.
 AUM is free when you’ve servers hosted on Azure Stack HCI on-premises.
 It is chargeable for servers hosted on-premises.
 It is charged 5$ per server per month.
-AUM for Arc-Enabled servers is free under two conditions.
+AUM for Arc-Enabled servers is free under three conditions.

 1. If you’ve enabled Extended security updates via Arc

-2. If you’ve Defender for Servers Plan 2.
 More details about above scenarios in link below. https://learn.microsoft.com/en-us/azure/update-manager/update-manager-faq#are-there-scenarios-in-which-arc-enabled-server-isnt-charged-for-azure-update-manager

 I hope this blog helps you deploying AUM faster and help you follow right architecture pattern.